E-Commerce Platform Comparison for Singapore SMEs: Shopify vs WooCommerce vs Custom

 What It Is

-Shopify is a fully hosted, cloud-based e-commerce platform.
+Fully hosted, cloud-based.
 You don't manage servers, security updates, or infrastructure.
-You focus on products, marketing, and customer experience.
+You focus on products, marketing, and customers.

 Costs in Singapore (SGD)